Manu Farrarons: Biography

-Born in 1967 in Cholet (France), of a painter mother and tattoo artist father, he spent his childhood in Tahiti and was immersed in Polynesian life and culture.
+Born in 1967 in Cholet, France, to a painter mother and tattoo artist father, he spent his childhood in Tahiti and was immersed in Polynesian life and culture.
 At an early age he started drawing Tahitian and Marquesan designs.

 After finishing high school, he studied to become a school teacher.
 Even during his time as a school teacher, he increased his knowledge of Polynesian designs by researching them in Tahiti and Hawaii, where he had access to anthropological archives stored at Bishop Museum of Honolulu.

 Manu has been tattooing professionally since 1991, after he left his job as a school teacher in order to fulfill his passion.
 His father opened the first professional tattoo shop in Tahiti, which he owned until he passed it down to Manu.
 He started tattooing when he was age 15.
 He took over his father’s tattoo shop in Papeete, Tahiti, and renamed it "Mana’o Tattoo".
 In the Tahitian language the word "Mana’o" means "idea, knowledge or thought".